Mon - Thur 7.30-15.30 Fri 7.30-14.00

 Why less mistakes are made with conformal coating masking boots

-Using conformal coating masking boots means less mistakes in handling and coating printed circuit boards (PCBs).
+Conformal coating masking boots reduce mistakes in handling and coating printed circuit boards (PCBs).

 The simple reason is that when using tape there is a higher level of skill involved in applying it to the printed circuit board.
 When placing a boot over a component it is a lot simpler.
 Therefore, the conformal coating is less likely to leak.